-This will run through the entire build process, taking the Chisel RTL and producing an U250 FPGA xclbin that runs on the FPGA.
+This will run through the entire build process, taking the Chisel (or Verilog) RTL and producing a bitstream that runs on the Xilinx Vitis-enabled U250 FPGA.
 This whole process will usually take a few hours.
-When the build completes, you will see a directory in deploy/results-build/, named after your build parameter settings, that contains all of the outputs of the Vitis build process.
+When the build completes, you will see a directory in deploy/results-build/, named after your build parameter settings, that contains all of the outputs of the Xilinx Vitis build process.
 Additionally, the manager will print out a path to a log file that describes everything that happened, in-detail, during this run (this is a good file to send us if you encounter problems).